Information for Passenger requesting Emergency Exit row seat.

-- 2. Does not require the assistance of an escort or staff
+- 2. Do not require the assistance of an escort or staff

-- 3. Is capable of assisting in an emergency evacuation, such as opening or closing an aircraft door
+- 3. Be capable of assisting in an emergency evacuation, such as opening or closing an aircraft door

 - 4. Can understand evacuation procedures and crew's instructions, and verbally convey such information to other passengers

-- 5. Does not have to assist an accompanying passenger in an emergency evacuation
+- 5. Do not have to assist an accompanying passenger in an emergency evacuation

-- 6. Consents to providing assistance in an emergency evacuation
+- 6. Consent to providing assistance in an emergency evacuation

 Passengers seated in emergency exit row seats will be requested to assist during an emergency evacuation under instructions of cabin crew for the safety of all passengers.